SAMCL: Empowering SAM to Continually Learn from Dynamic Domains with Extreme Storage Efficiency: Method

 \subsubsection{SLoRA}

-LoRA \cite{Lora} is one of the most popular PEFT methods.
-It fine-tunes pre-trained large models by pairs of rank decomposition matrices $A$ and $B$.
-This approach delivers excellent performance while requiring only a few tunable parameters.
-Several works \cite{asymmetry, HydraLoRA} have further reduced the number of tunable parameters by freezing matrix $A$ and fine-tuning only matrix $B$.
-It has been observed that matrix $A$ is more generalizable and focuses on extracting original features into low-rank representations, while matrix $B$ leverages these low-rank features to generate the desired output.
-Notably, freezing the initialized $A$ and fine-tuning $B$ can achieve performance comparable to that of vanilla LoRA.
+LoRA achieves strong performance with few tunable parameters.
+AsymmLoRA~\cite{asymmetry} further reduces them by freezing matrix~$A$ and fine-tuning only matrix~$B$.
+This is based on the observation that $A$ is more generalizable, extracting original features into low-rank representations, while $B$ leverages these features to produce the desired output~\cite{asymmetry}.

-However, this design presents two challenges for our purposes. \textsl{Firstly}, frozen LoRA still performs worse than vanilla LoRA.
-As shown in \cref{fig:SLora1}, vanilla LoRA outperforms frozen LoRA across most datasets.
-This observation highlights the effectiveness, albeit small, of training matrix $A$. \textsl{Secondly}, as the number of tasks increases, the storage requirements for each task become a significant barrier to the development of CS.
-Although matrix $A$ is frozen and does not require retraining, it still contributes to storage consumption, which is the same as in vanilla LoRA.
-Therefore, we need to redesign the module to both activate the functionality of matrix $A$ and reduce the number of parameters stored in $A$.
-To address these challenges, we inevitably raise an idea: \textbf{given the generalization capabilities of matrix $A$, could all matrix $B$ share a single matrix $A$, while still fully leveraging the role of $A$?} This leads to the emergence of \textsl{SLoRA}. \textsl{SLoRA} is defined as follows:
+However, this design presents two challenges. \textsl{First}, AsymmLoRA still underperforms vanilla LoRA.
+As shown in Figure~\ref{fig:SLora1}, we fine-tune the full QKV projection using a single LoRA-type module per attention block.
+The results show that vanilla LoRA outperforms AsymmLoRA on most datasets and highlight the (albeit small) benefit of training matrix~$A$. \textsl{Second}, as the number of tasks increases, per-task storage becomes a major bottleneck.
+Although matrix~$A$ is frozen during training, it still adds to the storage.
+Therefore, we aim to retain $A$’s functionality while reducing its storage.
+To address these challenges, we inevitably raise an idea: \textbf{Given matrix~$A$’s generalization capacity, can all matrices~$B$s share a single $A$ while fully leveraging its role?} This insight gives rise to \textsl{SLoRA}, defined as follows:

-where $A$ is a shared component for all $B_i$ ($i=0,1,2,...,n)$ and $i$ represents the index of fine-tuning blocks.
-As shown in \cref{fig:SLora1}, \textsl{SLoRA} outperforms both frozen and vanilla LoRA on most datasets.
-Since \textsl{SLoRA} only uses a single matrix $A$, the total number of parameters stored is almost half that of vanilla LoRA.
-Therefore, \textsl{SLoRA} is an effective and efficient PEFT method.
-It is worth noting that frozen LoRA performs relatively well on the COD dataset, but it shows limitations in combining information from prompts, which will be further discussed in \cref{sec:prompt}.
+where $A$ is shared across all $B_i$, and $i$ denotes the index of fine-tuned blocks.
+As shown in Figure~\ref{fig:SLora1}, \textsl{SLoRA} outperforms both frozen and vanilla LoRA on most datasets.
+Since \textsl{SLoRA} uses only a single matrix $A$, its total parameter count is nearly half that of vanilla LoRA.
+Thus, the empirical results demonstrate that \textsl{SLoRA} is an effective and efficient learning module for SAM.
+Notably, AsymmLoRA performs relatively well on the COD dataset but struggles to integrate prompt information, which we discuss further later.